Era 3 Learning Overview

 How do we accomplish this new mission?

-Reaching and assessing these three critical outcomes will happen with a "learning-centered" approach with the following emphases:
+Reaching and assessing these three critical outcomes will happen with a "learning-centered" approach that:

 P1010374